awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.NoExistingCluster.Classic.md

 # Creating a Redis \(cluster mode disabled\) Replication Group from Scratch<a name="Replication.CreatingReplGroup.NoExistingCluster.Classic"></a>

 You can create a Redis \(cluster mode disabled\) replication group from scratch using the ElastiCache console, the AWS CLI, or the ElastiCache API\.
 A Redis \(cluster mode disabled\) replication group always has one node group, a primary cluster, and up to 5 read replicas\.
+The configuration can range from 90 shards and 0 replicas to 15 shards and 5 replicas, which is the maximum number or replicas allowed\.
 Redis \(cluster mode disabled\) replication groups do not support partitioning your data\.

+**Note**
+The node/shard limit can be increased to a maximum of 250 per cluster\.
+To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and include the instance type in the request\.

 **Creating a Redis \(cluster mode disabled\) Replication Group from Scratch**
 + [Creating a Redis \(cluster mode disabled\) Cluster \(Console\)](Clusters.Create.CON.Redis.md) Specify at least one replica node in step 6\.i\.